 Make a Sand Clock

-An hour glass, sometimes called a sand glass or a sand clock, keeps time.
+An hour glass, also known as a sand glass or a sand clock, keeps time.
 When the hour glass was invented in the third century in Alexandria, it was sometimes worn like a watch on a chain.
 The specific length of time each hour glass measures is reckoned by how long it takes the sand inside to run from one bulb to the other.
-In this activity, your child will make her own sand clock, and learn to measure the time it keeps.
+In this activity, your child will make her own sand clock and learn to measure the time it keeps.

 What You Need:

 - 2 clean baby food jars (or other small jars) of the same size

 - Hole punch